MateusKurten/projeto-typescript/README.md

 - **Node.js (Express):** Node.js is the runtime environment used for server-side development, and Express.js is a popular web application framework for Node.js.

-- **MongoDB (Mongoose ORM):** MongoDB is a NoSQL database that is used for storing and retrieving data.
+- **MongoDB (Mongoose):** MongoDB is a NoSQL database that is used for storing and retrieving data.
 Mongoose is an ODM (Object-Document Mapping) library for MongoDB, simplifying database interactions and providing schema validation.

-- **MySQL (Sequelize ORM):** MySQL is a relational database used for structured data storage.
+- **MySQL (Sequelize):** MySQL is a relational database used for structured data storage.
 Sequelize is an ORM (Object-Relational Mapping) library for MySQL, making it easier to work with relational databases by mapping database records to JavaScript objects.

 - **AdminJS Framework:** AdminJS is a framework for building administrative interfaces.
 It provides a user-friendly admin panel to manage and monitor your application's data, making it easier to perform CRUD operations and manage resources.